I'm Bored, Let's Go...

 • 2 Tbls. yellow curry paste

-• 1 32oz box chicken stock (could use vegetable if you want to keep it vegetarian)
+• 1 32oz box chicken stock (use vegetable if you want to keep it vegetarian)

 • 1 13.5 oz can coconut milk